lukevanin/CitySearch/README.md

 * Arizona, US
 * Sydney, AU

 If the given prefix is "A", all cities but Sydney should appear.
 Contrariwise, if the given prefix is "s", the only result should be "Sydney, AU".
 If the given prefix is "Al", "Alabama, US" and "Albuquerque, US" are the only results.
 If the prefix given is "Alb" then the only result is "Albuquerque, US"

+## TODO:

+- The encoded data is created when running a specific unit test.
+It would be better to encode data at build time, or when the application is first launched.